Astral1119/GSheet-Docs/The Astral Café Docs.md

 ---
 # Welcome to the Astral Café.

-These are docs compiled by Astral for Google Sheets.
+This site hosts documentation for Google Sheets.
 It aims to include information that the [official documentation](https://support.google.com/docs/table/25273) may not cover.
-However, this does not mean it is comprehensive.
-It is just another resource.
+However, this does not mean it is comprehensive—it is just another resource.

 If you wish to contribute to this site, you can find the Github [here](https://github.com/Astral1119/GSheet-Docs).